peterlarson/-folio/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
 Computer Scientist aspiring to change the world.
 Passionate about python, unity, C#, travel, and coffee.
 Currently a student at Rose Hulman graduating in 2017.

+Check out some of my recent projects in the <a href = "../portfolio" > portfolio</a> section of the site, or <a href = "https://petersushi.blogspot.com" > pictures </a> from my time studying in Japan.
 <!-- <a href="http://reddit.com" target="blank">subreddit</a>. -->

 <br/>